 It’s summer, it’s hot, and you want to hit the beach.
 You’ve spent all winter getting your body bikini-ready, so when you put on your swimwear, it’s a bummer when you notice all those stretch marks.
 Getting rid of stretch marks in New York City might be easier than you think, though, thanks to the services offered by Dr. Cameron Rokhsar.
 Now, in many cases, stretch marks are not in and of themselves a bad thing; many people are perfectly comfortable with them.
 But for patients who find discomfort with stretch marks have options for mitigating them.

-Stretch marks in genetically susceptible individuals are usually the result of rapid growth or weight gain in a certain areas in the body.
-This could be due to rapid weight gain, pregnancy, puberty, or rapid increase in muscle mass.
+Stretch marks in genetically susceptible individuals are usually the result of rapid growth or weight gain in certain areas of the body.
+This could be due to rapid weight gain, pregnancy, puberty, or a rapid increase in muscle mass.
 Stretch marks are usually red early on and take on a whitish color as they mature.
-Over the counter and prescription creams are not effective for treatment of stretch marks as they do not penetrate deep enough on the skin to address the pathology.
+Over the counter and prescription, creams are not effective for the treatment of stretch marks as they do not penetrate deep enough on the skin to address the pathology.

 Patients typically will need 4-5 treatments with this laser procedure for the treatment of stretch marks.
 Most patients can expect improvement in the quality and texture of their stretch marks.
-However it is important to note that you can not fully eradicate stretch marks with any currently available modalities.
-Fractional resurfacing is performed under local numbing after application of a numbing cream for one hour.
+However, you can not fully eradicate stretch marks with any currently available modalities.
+Fractional resurfacing is performed under local numbing after the application of a numbing cream for one hour.

 If you are interested in getting rid of stretch marks in New York City, Dr. Rokhsar is among the top choices to perform these procedures.
 Our offices in Long Island and in Garden City both offer many of these stretch mark mitigation procedures.
 The added benefit of these procedures is that they can make you look and feel more youthful, as they will often tighten the skin as well.
 The best way to determine which stretch mark treatment is best for you and your body is to discuss your options in person with Dr. Rokhsar.
 Contact us today to schedule an appointment.